datanav/docs/terms.rst

 corresponding to that stipulated in this clause.

-The confidentiality obligation shall not prevent the parties from utilising experience and expertise developed in connection with the implementation of the Agreement.
+The confidentiality obligation shall not prevent the parties from utilizing experience and expertise developed in connection with the implementation of the Agreement.

 The confidentiality obligation shall continue to apply after the expiry